Explore the delights of Harry Potter, Legoland or Shrek when visiting a Theme Park around London.

 Legoland is one of the most famous theme parks in the UK.
 Situated at Windsor, an hour or so away from London, it provides the opportunity to keep young children occupied for a full day as they discover favorite Lego characters and Lego Worlds.
 This is where you can explore the Duplo Valley, Adventure Land, Lego City and the Land of the Vikings.
 Take rides on roller coasters, travel through Atlantis in submarines as well as many other rides and experiences. www.legoland.co.uk.

-You can also read: What to see in Central London
+You can also read: Stunning Art Exhibitions in London

 Even closer to London is Chessington World of Adventures complete with water rides, SEA Life Centre, Zoo and theme park.
 This offers something for all the family, no matter what the children’s age and is guaranteed to provide lots of fun.
 Relax with a stroll round a zoo containing over 1,000 animals; or take screaming journeys on roller coasters and water rides – the choice is yours. www.chessington.com